ILANA FRANK, Executive Producer

 Ilana Frank is the award-winning executive producer behind ICF Films, (and previously Thump) a production company focused on creating entertaining and powerful long-form drama.

-Frank is the producer for the hit series Rookie Blue, now in its fourth season and airs on Global and ABC Summer 2013.
-She is currently in production on the CTV second season of Saving Hope (18 episodes) airing Summer 2013 and is currently working on The Flying Troutmans, written by Semi Chellas and Miriam Toews.
+Frank is the producer for the hit series Rookie Blue, which aired for six seasons.
+She is currently in production on the CTV fourth season of Saving Hope (18 episodes) and is also working on The Flying Troutmans, written by Semi Chellas and Miriam Toews.

 Frank’s illustrious career in film production began after several years of professional experience as a producer of theatrical plays.
 In the mid-1980s she joined Toronto-based production and distribution company Norstar Entertainment as VP of Production.
 In this role, Frank supervised the development of more than 20 in-house feature films.